jwiegley/dot-emacs/README.md

 ##### `C-u M-x helm-multi-swoop`
 Skip select phase and apply last selected buffers, if you have done helm-multi-swoop before.

+#### `M-x helm-multi-swoop-org`
+Skip the select phase and apply to all org-mode buffers

+#### `M-x helm-multi-swoop-current-mode`
+Skip the select phase and apply to all buffers with the same major mode as the current buffer

 #### Multiline behavior
 `M-4 M-x helm-swoop` or `C-u 4 M-x helm-swoop`